Toll Brothers has released new renderings of the controversial condo tower it plans to build in the middle of historic Jewelers’ Row.

 “Aesthetically, as well as practically, we don’t think it would work,” says Von Spreckelsen.
 “We wanted the building to read as one and found that very difficult to do with the existing facades.
 Those five buildings don’t line up, their floor heights are different, and the window heights didn’t line up.”

-Von Spreckelsen says this may not be the final vision of the tower: there may be a further addition at its tallest point.
+Von Spreckelsen says this may not be the final vision of the tower: there could be a further addition at its tallest point.

 “We are still working to refine the crown at the top of the building to pay homage to Jewelers’ Row,” says Von Spreckelsen.
 “Some type of jewel at the top of the building.”

-There is still opposition to the project from tenants of the row and historic preservationists, although many of the building owners on the block support the project.
+There is still opposition to the project from tenants of the row and historic preservationists, although many of the building owners on the block support Toll Brothers.

 The Preservation Alliance of Philadelphia is challenging the company’s demolition permits.
 The Court of Common Pleas will hear the case in late February.